 The use of Roger, Moz’s lovable robot mascot, is a great example of how the business is working to recreate a positive perception of the SEO industry.
 With Roger at the helm, the Moz team has sought to become the welcoming entry point for those interested in the SEO community that were skeptical of the “personality defect” characterizing it as a shady industry to get involved in.

-Avoid the “Superstar Effect” rat race
+Avoid the “superstar sffect” rat race

-MIT graduate, author and Georgetown professor Cal Newport has written about the “Superstar Effect” that pigeonholes many top applicants to prestigious colleges.
+MIT graduate, author and Georgetown professor Cal Newport has written about the “superstar effect” that pigeonholes many top applicants to prestigious colleges.
 Instead of trying to stand out, most simply try to be the “best;” but when you’re competing with the best, this often just puts you among the status quo, giving you no opportunity to stand out.

 Entrepreneur and marketer Corbett Barr has discussed how this way of thinking seeps into business.
 Companies often strive to be the best, but the first thing they should do is merely be different.

 Think about how you would see this goal if you were a restaurant owner.
-Given the subjective tastes of an entire city of people, being the “Best Restaurant” in town would be a far less fruitful endeavor (and require far more effort) than becoming the place you must go for ______.
+Given the subjective tastes of an entire city of people, being the “Best Restaurant” in town would be a far less fruitful endeavor (and require far more effort) than becoming the place you must go for X.